-Have you told many times and I tell it again, that, a pendrive has lot more to it than what we think.
-Having said that, wouldn’t it be fun if we had a bootable device that is easy to carry around and work with.
-Considering how unwieldy bootable disks turn out to be when carried around a pendrive provides a simpler solution.
+How to make a Pendrive bootable for Windows 7 – Have you told many times that a Pendrive has a lot more in it than what we think?
+Having said that wouldn’t be fun if we prepare it as a bootable device that is easy to carry around and work with.
+Considering why unwieldy bootable disks are turned out to be when you can carry around a Pendrive to provide a simpler solution.

-1. You need a pendrive with a minimal 4GB capacity and a setup disk of windows 7.
-Plug in your pendrive into the system.
+1. You need a Pendrive with a minimal 4GB capacity and a setup disk of windows 7.
+Plug in your Pendrive into the system.

-2. Now go to start and click on ‘ALL PROGRAMS’.
-Next, go to accessories and RIGHT CLICK on windows powershell.
+2. Now go to Start and click on ‘ALL PROGRAMS’.
+Next, go to accessories and RIGHT CLICK on Windows Powershell.
 Click on open or run as administrator.

-3. Now the powershell window opens before you.
+3. Now the PowerShell window opens before you.
 Here you need to type in all the commands in the traditional way.
-Type in the command DISKPART.
-The microsoft diskpart utility should start.
+Type the command

-5. Next, you type in SELECT DISK 1 (considering that disk 1 is the pendrive)
+SELECT DISK 1 (considering that disk 1 is the Pendrive)

 6. Now you need to issue a series of commands given in the sequence below.
 As you enter each command, it gets executed and then you enter the next.
 The list of commands are –

 CREATE PARTITION PRIMARY

-(iii) SELECT PARTITION 1
+SELECT PARTITION 1

-(v) FORMAT FS=NTFS QUICK
+FORMAT FS=NTFS QUICK

-7. Now your pendrive is ready to turn bootable.
-Close the windows powershell.
+7. Now your Pendrive is ready to turn bootable.
+Close the windows PowerShell.

-8. Now insert the windows 7 installation disc.
+8. Now insert the Windows 7 installation disc.
 Make sure you note the ‘DRIVE LETTER’ of your DVD drive.

 9. Now open the command prompt.
 Go to start and click on all programs, then proceed to accessories and open COMMAND PROMPT.